What Does Dog-Friendly Really Mean?

 Increasingly though pets are traveling with their families and the service industry is seeing a need for increased services, and not just at luxury resorts.
 Many places not only allow dogs, but WELCOME them.
 Some even offer activities with your dog, like surf lessons, or special accommodations such as welcome signs, dog bowls, and a special menu for your pet.

 You can and should check pet travel sites for information, but even if a hotel or resort does not advertise as pet-friendly, don’t be afraid to ask!
-Often the business may not have a formal policy and can be individually considered by management.
+Most businesses do not have a formal policy in place.
+Management may consider it on a case-by-case basis.

 Need help finding pet-friendly accommodations?
-Try these sites:
+The Red Roof Inn is very pet-friendly!
+Also, you may try these sites:

 *A service dog is trained to do work or perform tasks for a person with a disability.
 Service dogs are protected under the Americans with Disabilities Act (ADA) giving them public access rights and they do not need to be limited to pet-friendly establishments.
 Service dogs should not be confused with therapy dogs or emotional support animals, which do not have the same privileges.